sl8r000/ab_testing_statistics/avoid_biased_stopping_times.md

 ## Two Notes

 *One:* In the above, it would be theoretically better if we didn't have a fixed null hypothesis for the coin's true value (namely \\(0.5\\)), but instead used a prior distribution.
 In practice, I never do this.
-I sleep at night by reminding myself that the whole point of this exercise is to find a rough estimate of an acceptable stopping time.
+I sleep at night by reminding myself that stopping early is a questionable practice in the first place, the whole point of this exercise is to find a rough estimate of an acceptable stopping in the rare cases in which one variant is so bad that the experiment needs to be killed.

-*Two:* Airbnb has a [wonderful article](http://nerds.airbnb.com/experiments-at-airbnb/) on the biased stopping time problem, and you should definitely check it out.
+*Two:* Airbnb has a [great article](http://nerds.airbnb.com/experiments-at-airbnb/) on the biased stopping time problem, and you should definitely check it out.
 As a nitpick, I disagree with this diagram:

 ![diagram](http://nerds.airbnb.com/wp-content/uploads/2014/05/img6_dynamic_p.png)

 In reality, the p-value never plateaus like that.
-(Thought experiment to see this: If you run an A/A test forever unless you hit a certain fixed p-value, you'll eventually get a false positive with probability \\(100\%\\).)
-Probably what's meant is they decided ahead of time so stop experiments after 30 days, and decide whether a significan effect exists at that point using \\(p = 0.05\\) (as we did above, deciding to stop and evaluate when the number of flips reached \\(100\\)).
-That's how I see it, but I'm very happy to be proven wrong :-)
+(If you run an A/A test forever unless you hit a certain fixed p-value, you'll eventually get a false positive with probability \\(100\%\\).
+Similarly, if you peek constantly and you set a flat p-value, you inexorably increase your false positive rate.)
+I think that this is a misstatement rather than a mistake; judging from the rest of the article, what's probably meant is that they run experiments for no more than 30 days (or some other fixed value tied to sample size), and decide whether a significan effect exists at that point using \\(p = 0.05\\) (as we did above, deciding to stop and evaluate when the number of flips reached \\(100\\) if we hadn't already squealed by then).
+Anyway, the article is great, and you should definitely read it!